ajitnoogler/Devops-Ajits-Learning/python-for-devops-main/Day-04 - Func Modules Packages/README- Func Modules Packages.md

 A module is a Python script containing Python code.
 It can define functions, classes, and variables that can be used in other Python scripts.
 Modules help organize and modularize your code, making it more maintainable.

+A module is a collection of functions, classes, and variables (and sometimes runnable code) grouped together in a single Python file.
+It helps organize and reuse code.

+# Commonly used SDK / Modules: Installed using pip - python install packages.
+For AWS    - Boto module    --> pip install boto3
+For Jira   - Jira module    --> pip install jira
+For Github - github module  --> pip install PyGithub For HTTP   - request module --> pip install requests For Numpy  - numpy          --> pip install numpy

 **Example:**

 Suppose you have a Python file named `my_module.py`: